element-foundation/construction-paper/construction-paper/Construction-Paper.md

 ##### Price Discoverability
 Price discoverability is another way to say "slippage".
 In Uniswap, for example, the slippage from a trade changes the price of both assets.
 A higher volume trade causes the price to shift more than a lower volume trade.
 This is true for all exchange types.
 There are cases where having too much price discoverability is sub-optimal, such as for stable pairs.
 In Element's case, the PTs converge in value to their base asset.
 Having high price discoverability as their value converges is not optimal.
 This assumes that lower APY positions should not see as much price discoverability.

 For example, a 20% APY position may tolerate higher shifts in its price than a 1% APY position.
 If sufficient volume purchases PTs going for 20% fixed APY, a 1% shift is not unreasonable.
-Alternatively, if a PT going for 1% fixed APY shifts by 1%, then its impact could be unreasonable.
+Alternatively, if a PT going for 1% fixed APY shifts by 1%, then its price impact could be unreasonable.

 ##### Staking Liquidity Ratios
 When staking PTs, a ratio with the base asset must be set.
 This ratio depends on the APY of the position and time left until maturity.
 For example, Uniswap sets the ratio purely based on price.
 If ETH is $2000 and DAI is $1, then someone staking on Uniswap must provide 2000 DAI for the 1 ETH staked.
 In the case of PTs, supporting a 1:1 ratio or less is optimal in order to keep higher exposure to PTs and the fixed yield it provides.
 Thus, staking 1 ETH for 1 ptETH seems reasonable.
-Staking 3 ETH for 1 ptETH seems less reasonable and staking 1 ETH for 2 ptETH seems even more reasonable.
+Staking 3 ETH for 1 ptETH seems less reasonable, and staking 1 ETH for 2 ptETH seems the most reasonable.

 ##### Trading Fees
 With higher slippage, the curve will incur higher trading fees.
 For lower slippage, the curve will incur lower trading fees.
 This means more price discoverability can be beneficial for stakers unless that price discoverability disincentivizes users from trading.
 As discussed above, lower APY positions should likely see less price discoverability, resulting in lower fees.
 Higher APY positions should see higher price discoverability, resulting in higher fees.
 At first glance, it appears that this would incentivize stakers to provide liquidity on higher APY positions.
 However, it is asserted that this is not necessarily true.
-BTC positions will likely see lower APY values in the long run rather than stable positions such as USDC.
-Users who prefer exposure to BTC and its positive growth in the future, would likely still want to maintain exposure to BTC vs. maintaining their exposure to USDC.
+BTC positions will likely see lower APY values in the long run rather than stable positions such as USDC or DAI.
+Users who prefer exposure to BTC and its positive growth in the future, would likely still want to maintain exposure to BTC vs. maintaining their exposure to stablecoins.

 ##### Parameters
 The main parameter for initializing the staking pool is the time stretch factor.
 As discussed previously, the constant power sum invariant begins to act more like the curve supporting stable pairs as the term maturity approaches.
 In equation (1), `t` starts at 1 and approaches 0.
-Originally, it is set to represent a 1 year time period.
+Originally, it is set to represent a time period of one year.

 When the time factor is stretched to 10, 15, or 20 years, it indicates that the curve is initialized with a `t` value closer to 0 and acts more like a stable pair.
 The more the time factor is stretched, the less price discoverability there is.
 It also impacts the staking liquidity ratio and fees gained by those staking.
 Before launching a pool with the constant power sum invariant, the APY and stability of the position must be considered carefully.
 The desirable time stretch factor should have a favorable impact but also allow for proper price movements.

 There is a worst-case scenario where the parameterization chosen no longer becomes optimal for the staking pool.
 In this case, stakers should migrate to a new pool that provides more optimal settings.
-For example, the parameterization that serves a 20% APY position may no longer serve that position if its APY drops to 1%.
+For example, the parameterization that serves a 20% APY position may no longer serve that position favorably if its APY drops to 1%.
 In such drastic cases, stakers would likely need to migrate.
 If they do not, staking ratios or trading volumes may decrease but it's important to note that there would be no risk of loss.

 For a more advanced read, reference Appendix, [Section B](#b-convergent-curve-parameter-configuration).
 This section goes deeper into this process and analyzes the curve parameterization for the constant constant power sum invariant.

 ### 4.4 Staking Yield Tokens
 YTs are a bit harder to predict and do not have a known output value.
 They do, however, track their base asset proportionally, which means impermanent loss and other side effects are less likely.
 For YTs, Element will initially use the regular constant product formula and in future R&D, possibly pursue an alternative curve.

-YTs will have less liquidity since the yield held on a position will always be less in size than the principal, however, due to shifting APYs, YT compounding, and other structured products, it is expected that there will be significant volume and profitability in staking YTs on an AMM as well.
+YTs will have less liquidity since the yield held on a position will always be less than the principal.
+However, due to shifting APYs, Yield token compounding, and other structured products, it is expected that there will be significant volume and profitability in staking YTs on an AMM.

 ## 5. Market Forces
 High fixed rate yield is subsidized by the market forces described in this section.
 The casual user subsidizes the active DeFi user's strategies by securing a fixed rate yield at a discount on what the DeFi user earns.
 The active DeFi user’s participation subsidizes the value of the fixed rate yield.
 The below sections dive deeper into the various market forces.

 ### 5.1 Freeing Locked Principal, Capital Efficiency
-An active DeFi user now has a new avenue of capital efficiency in their market strategies.
+An active DeFi user now has a new avenue to increase capital efficiency in their market strategies.
 Currently, staking in a Yearn vault, ETH2 position, or other lending protocols lacks capital efficiency.
 The principal is locked up and they do not have additional avenues to profit off that principal.

 If a user deposits 10 ETH into a Yearn position receiving 20% APY, that user gains exposure to the 20% yield, but their principal of 10 ETH is locked up.
 They have no further avenues to use that principal and they cannot access it unless they want to withdraw from the position and lose access to the 20% yield exposure.

-In the Element Protocol, that user can free up their principal, allowing for additional paths of revenue.
+With the Element Protocol, that user can now free up their principal, allowing for additional paths of revenue.
 The user can simply sell their principal at a discount and use their new liquidity to enter other positions in the market.
 The user holds onto the YTs but sells their PTs.

 #### Example
 Jonny decides he wants to gain more exposure to yield.
-His initial capital of 10 ETH can enable him, through the Element protocol, to free up his locked capital.
-For the sake of simplicity, this example uses a 1-year lockup.
+His initial capital of 10 ETH can enable him, through the Element Protocol, to free up his locked capital.
+For the sake of simplicity, this example uses a one-year lockup.

 1. Jonny mints YTs and PTs into the Yearn yETH vault providing 20% APY.
 2. Jonny now has 10 ptETH representing his principal and 10 ytETH representing the yield to be accumulated over the next year.